A Grammar of Model Analysis: Grama

 Data in py-grama

-is organized into Pandas DataFrames.
+is organized into Pandas DataFrames [pandas development team, 2020].
 A DataFrame is a digital table, with named columns that organize observations on variables.
-It is a convention when using py-grama
+When using py-grama

 prefix followed by a descriptive name, for instance df_train